sjbennett123/gloryforthefist/content/rules/playtest/playtest_arrow_bolt_alteration.md

 **Approved By**: Joseph Valenti

 **Objective**:
-To cut down on the tag requires of PCs in order to use Archery.
+To reduce the tag requirements for PCs using archery.

 **Summary**:
-In order to use a Bow/Crossbow, arrow/bolt tags are no longer required.
-As this is a playtest and not a rules change, arrows/bolts tags may still be used, however now give the weapon +1 damage when used.
+To use a bow or crossbow, arrow/bolt tags are no longer required.
+As this is a playtest and not a rules change, arrow/bolt tags may still be used; however, they now give the weapon +1 damage when used.

-Note:	The number of arrow packets on you at the start of a module is the max number of arrows you can use during that module regardless if you have tags or not.
+Note: The number of arrow packets you have at the start of a module is the maximum number of arrows you can use during that module, regardless of whether you have tags.
 This playtest does not grant archers unlimited arrows.